SeaQL/sea-orm/README.md

 Built upon SeaQuery (a dynamic query builder), SeaORM allows you to build complex queries without 'fighting the ORM'.

 3. Testable

-Use mock connection to write unit tests for your logic.
+Use mock connections to write unit tests for your logic.

 4. API oriented

 Quickly build search models that help you filter, sort and paginate data in APIs.

+## Goals

+1. Intuitive and familiar

+Inspired by ActiveRecord, Eloquent and TypeORM, SeaORM aims to provide you an ergonomic and intuitive API to make working with databases in Rust a first-class experience.

+2. Forwarding looking

+We are ready to embrace Rocket 0.5 to make building web services in Rust productive and enjoyable.

+3. Strong typed and dynamic

+SeaORM construct queries at runtime, allowing you to develop flexible and powerful queries.
+While the expressive Rust type system would help you in maintaining a complex codebase.